Kooolkimooov/ros_setup/README.md

 ## Catkin setup

-for COSMER blueROVs (as of 2024) we need to make modification to the mavros code because the on-board verstion of ROS requires it, thus we **install mavros and mavlink from source**.
+for COSMER blueROVs (as of 2024) we need to make modification to the mavros code because the on-board version of ROS requires it, thus we **install mavros and mavlink from source**.

 1. create a catkin directory:
 ```bash